Are fake Yonex rackets good? Identifying fake rackets.

 Hologram sticker is of good quality and not easy to peel it off

 Stickers on fake rackets can be easily peeled off.
-Fake racket manufacturers use cheap quality sticker and glue.
-Also there is significant difference in fonts and logo image used in counterfeit rackets.
+Fake racket manufacturers use cheap quality stickers and glue.
+Also, there is a significant difference in fonts and logo images used in counterfeit rackets.

-Changes in the brands logo
+Changes in the brand’s logo

-Imitators don’t care about creating exact same font, spacing, colour and proportions while creating logo.
-This makes it easy to compare it with original one.
+Imitators don’t(some do but not all) care about creating the exact same font, spacing, color, and proportions while creating the logo.
+This makes it easy to compare it with the original one.
 If you have access to the same original model, you can easily find these variations.

 Check the production numbers on the racket cap

 All genuine rackets have laser engraved production codes on the cap above the handle.
-This represent date, month, year, racket revision number and country code(distribution), etc.
+This represents the date, month, year, racket revision number and country code(distribution), etc.

-Check the colour of butt cap
+Check the color of the butt cap

 Additional information for spotting Fake rackets

 Price of racket - too low price?

-Quality of carry case
+Quality of carrying case

 Weight of racket

 If you have been in the field long enough, you should be able to know how genuine rackets feel with just a few swings and hits.

-Rackets made of aluminium and steel are widely sold & are getting good user feedback’s.
-But high quality badminton rackets are made with carbon composite materials like titanium, graphite, etc.
+Rackets made of aluminum and steel are widely sold & are getting good user feedback’s.
+But high-quality badminton rackets are made with carbon composite materials like titanium, graphite, etc.

 Fake rackets will break under high tension.
-So if you are buying from a local store and you doubt the genuineness of the product, you can ask them to about string tension tension it can hold, or test under high tensions.
+So if you are buying from a local store and you doubt the genuineness of the product, you can ask them about string tension it can hold, or test under high tensions.